Tom Laughlin: Politics

 In his later years, Laughlin turned his attention to politics.
+He had developed an idea for a film involving a general who returns from war to run for president, but when researching by talking to voters, he thought about running for the office himself.
 In 1992, as a protest he sought the Democratic Party nomination for U.S. President.
 He told the Milwaukee Sentinel, "I am the least qualified person I know to be President, except George Bush."

 He appeared on the primary ballots in New Hampshire and Louisiana.
 He campaigned on a platform of a tax cut for "ordinary Americans", term limits, an overhaul of public education, universal health care, and nuclear disarmament.
 While campaigning for the Iowa caucus, he said of a fellow candidate and an Iowan, U.S. Senator Tom Harkin: "I think he's a sleazebag.
 I despise him."

 Excluded from debates by party officials who did not consider him a serious candidate, Laughlin received 1,986 votes in the New Hampshire primary.
 He blamed the results on lack of cooperation by the Democratic Party, which allowed him and other candidates only five minutes to speak at the state's convention while giving the five front-runners 20 minutes each.
 He participated in the independent presidential candidates' debate on March 25, 1992, along with former U.S. Senator Eugene J. McCarthy and others who had been excluded from the major debates.
 However, he was seen by much of the press as a "fringe candidate".

 Laughlin later protested at being excluded from the primary ballot in his home state of Wisconsin at the same time that David Duke, the former Grand Wizard of the Ku Klux Klan, was included.
 After dropping out of the race, he worked as an advisor to the campaign of Ross Perot.

 He ran for president again in 2004, this time as a Republican.
 Campaigning as an opponent of the Iraq War, he received 154 votes in the New Hampshire primary against President George W. Bush, who received 53,962 votes.
 He again was not allowed to participate in the debates.
 He ran again for president in 2008 as a Democrat, getting 47 votes in the New Hampshire primary.

 Laughlin was an outspoken critic of the Iraq War and President George W. Bush.
 His website presented several writings calling the Iraq conflict worse than the Vietnam War, in addition to pieces on what he called "realistic exit strategies".
 He devoted several pages of the Billy Jack website to reasons that he felt justified an impeachment of George W. Bush and repeatedly stated the need for a viable, mainstream third political party.
 In addition, he criticized what he called the "Christian right", which he called "false Evangelicals", "false prophets", and the "Christo-fascist movement".
 He released several videos and writings during the 2008 election.